FireDrop6000/FireDrop6000/README.md

 ### Hello everybody, my name is Pratik 👋

-- 🧑🏻‍🎓 I am a CS undergrad
+- 🧑🏻‍🎓 I am a CS undergrad and currently working as a Data Analyst
 - 💻 I theme Linux systems to stay consistent

 ## 🌐 Socials: